 These single-arm combination trials produced positive results that required confirmation in randomised trials.
-Professor Rustin designed a trial comparing bevacizumab alone versus bevacizumab plus fosbretabulin in patients with relapsed ovarian cancer.
-Although he could not obtain funding for the cost of bevacizumab for the trial to be performed in the United Kingdom; therefore the Gynecologic Oncology Group (GOG), Genentech and the National Cancer Institute (NCI) stepped in and were able to perform the trial in the USA.
-Preliminary results suggest the combination has achieved its objective in improving progression-free survival.
+Professor Rustin designed a trial comparing bevacizumab alone versus bevacizumab with fosbretabulin in patients with relapsed ovarian cancer.
+However, he could not obtain funding for the cost of bevacizumab and for the trial to be performed in the United Kingdom; therefore the Gynecologic Oncology Group (GOG), Genentech and the National Cancer Institute (NCI) stepped in and were able to perform the trial in the United States.
+The preliminary results suggest the drug combination has achieved its objective in improving progression-free survival.
 This is the first randomised trial to prove the benefit of VDAs.

-The trial was run by the Clinical Trials Unit in Manchester with GSK, Novartis and Oxigene providing some funding and free drugs.
+The trial was run by the ‘Clinical Trials Unit in Manchester’ with GlaxoSmithKline, Novartis and Oxigene providing some funding and free drugs.
 The CTRT supported the salary of a data manager and research nurse, who spent a third of their time on this trial.
 The first part of this trial was completed in February 2016 and studied the best dosage for the combination.
-Then in July 2016 phase II commenced, as the randomised part of the study involved more centres aiming to recruit 110 patients and started in July 2016.
-Despite some dramatic responses being seen in the combination arm Novartis stopped the trial following four reversible cardiac events.
-Despite only 21 patients being randomised in the trial before it was stopped, the median progression-free survival was 7.6 months in the fosbretabulin plus pazopanib group vs. 3.7 months in the single-agent pazopanib group (Hazard Ratio=0.30, 95%CI 0.08-1.03, P=0.06).
-These results have recently been published. ( Morgan RD, Banerjee S, Hall M, Clamp AR, Zhou C, Hasan J, Orbegoso C, Taylor S, Tugwood J, Lyon AR, Dive C, Rustin GJS, Jayson GC.
-Pazopanib and Fosbretabulin in recurrent ovarian cancer (PAZOFOS): A multi-centre, phase 1b and open-label, randomised phase 2 trial.
-Gynecol Oncol.
-2020 Mar;156(3):545-551).
+Then in July 2016 phase II commenced, as the randomised part of the study more centres were involved; aiming to recruit 110 patients.
+Despite some dramatic responses being seen in the combination, Novartis stopped the trial following four reversible cardiac events.
+Only 21 patients were a part of randomisation in the trial before it was stopped completely.
+Their participation showed the median progression-free survival was 7.6 months in the fosbretabulin and pazopanib group vs. 3.7 months in the single-agent pazopanib group (Hazard Ratio=0.30, 95%CI 0.08-1.03, P=0.06).
+These results were published in March 2020.
+(1) Further research is needed to develop VDAs with less cardiac toxicity or better ways to prevent it.